Bayani Fernando: MMDA chairman (2002–2009)

-2010 Vice Presidential campaign
+2010 vice presidential campaign

 On January 4, 2008, Fernando announced that he would be running for the presidency in the 2010 elections.
 Fernando hinted that he had gathered the funds and logistics required for a nationwide campaign and was intent on running for the presidency with or without the support of his party, Lakas-CMD.
 But on September 16, 2009, when Lakas-CMD chose Gilberto Teodoro to represent their party for the presidency, Fernando reiterated "he is keeping his options open and may possibly run as an independent candidate or bolt out of the party."

-He announced his intention to run for President of the Philippines in the 2010 general elections, but after talks with Richard Gordon, he agreed to run instead as Vice-President under Gordon's newly established party, Bagumbayan.
-Fernando lost in the 2010 elections, placing fourth in the polls, losing to Makati mayor Jejomar Binay in fourth place.
+Fernando announced his intention to run for President of the Philippines in the 2010 general elections, but after talks with Richard Gordon, he agreed to run instead as Vice-President under Gordon's newly established party, Bagumbayan.
+Fernando lost in the 2010 elections, placing fourth in the polls, losing to Makati mayor Jejomar Binay.

-Return to private life (2010 – 2016)
+Return to private life (2010–2016)

-Nothing was heard from Bayani Fernando after the elections; however, he made an appearance again with then MMDA Chairman Francis Tolentino, in the issue of informal settlers and the perennial flooding crisis, defending Tolentino in the flood control issues.

-On July 25, 2012, a Telephone Interview with Bayani Fernando was made by Senator Richard Gordon in a TV5 Radio Program.
-Bayani had been focusing on his construction and metal fabrication business at BF Corporation.
+Nothing was heard from him after the elections; however, he made an appearance again with then MMDA Chairman Francis Tolentino, in the issue of informal settlers and the perennial flooding crisis, defending Tolentino in the flood control issues.
+On July 25, 2012, with a telephone Interview with him made by his former running mate in a radio program, the former had been focusing on his construction and metal fabrication business at BF Corporation.

-Representative for the 1st District of Marikina (2016 – 2022)
+House of Representatives of the Philippines (2016–2022)

-2016 Congressional Campaign
+2016 congressional campaign

-After First District representative Marcelino Teodoro was term-limited, Bayani Fernando marked his political comeback by running for representative in the 2016 elections.
-He defeated Councilor Samuel Ferriol and Attorney Jopet Sison in the race, garnering 54.21% of the vote.
+After First District representative Marcelino Teodoro was term-limited, Fernando marked his political comeback by running for representative in the 2016 elections.
+He defeated Councilor Samuel Ferriol and TV lawyer Jopet Sison in the race, garnering 54.21% of the vote.